MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/call-recording.md

     ![Screenshot of Dynamics 365 Remote Assist mobile with More button and Start recording command highlighted.](./media/call-recording-1.jpg)

-2. The technician receives a privacy notification with Microsoft’s privacy policy and a notice that call recording will begin.
+2. The technician receives a privacy notification with Microsoft’s privacy policy and a notice that call recording has started.
 The notification can be dismissed.

     ![Screenshot of Dynamics 365 Remote Assist on a mobile device, showing the notification that recording has started message.](./media/call-recording-2.jpg)